t-hnh10/terminal-app/README.md

 2. Navigate to the project root directory in Terminal and install all of the required gems with the following command: `bundle install`.

 Running the application:
+1. In Terminal, ensure your working directory is within the `src` folder.
-1. In Terminal, simply enter the following command: `ruby main.rb`; and
+2. Simply enter the following command: `ruby main.rb`; and
 2. Enjoy!

 ### Screenshots